Cleansing the Intestine

 Cabbage, the best cleaner

-- Many advanced colon cleansing processes include apples, either whole or in the form of juice, sauce or vinegar, because this common fruit is a food with a powerful cleansing effect on the digestive system.
-Apples are rich in fiber, nutrients that are already widely known for properties that have the role of maintaining healthy digestion.
+- Many advanced colon cleansing processes include apples, either raw or in the form of juice, sauce or vinegar because this common fruit is a food with a powerful cleansing effect on the digestive system.
+Apples are rich in fibre, nutrients that are already known for properties that have the role of maintaining healthy digestion.
 Apples contain pectin, a compound carbohydrate that acts as a thickening agent in the intestines.
 When taken in therapeutic doses, pectin can strengthen the intestinal mucosa and reduce the ability of toxins to accumulate in the colon.
 Pectin is also used in therapeutic processes to remove heavy metals and toxins from the body.
-More colon cleansing diets - including the diet called the Advanced Colon Cleansing Diet - include increasing the intake of pectin (especially naturally) for a fuller detoxification.
+More colon cleansing diets - including the diet called the Advanced Colon Cleansing Diet - include increasing the intake of pectin (especially naturally) for fuller detoxification.
 Pectin can also be found in bananas and citrus crust.

-Foods rich in chlorophyll.
+Foods rich in chlorophyll

 - Green fruits and vegetables, which are rich in chlorophyll, have the ability to clean the colon and maintain the health of the digestive system.